Vardon History, Family Crest & Coats of Arms

 Early Origins of the Vardon family

 The surname Vardon was first found in Buckinghamshire where they were descended from Bertram de Verdun, a Norman baronial name from Verdun, near Avranches in Normandy, where they were descended form the Counts of Verdun, and came to England in 1066 and was granted Farnham Royal in that shire.
 Tradition has it that on the day of the Coronation of William I, he provided a glove for the King's right hand.
 In 1095 he served as Sheriff of York.
 He also held lands in what is now known as Alveton or Alton in Staffordshire.

 "The living [of Alveton], before the Reformation, was connected with the abbey of Croxden, to which the benefice was attached by Bertram de Verdun of Alton Castle, in 1176, after he had founded the abbey.
 The ruins of the castle still remain, on the summit of a rock 300 feet above the bed of the Churnet."

 Early History of the Vardon family

-Another 201 words (14 lines of text) covering the years 1184, 1839, 1780, 1870, 1770 and 1780 are included under the topic Early Vardon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Vardon research.
+Another 71 words (5 lines of text) covering the years 1184, 1839, 1780, 1870, 1770 and 1780 are included under the topic Early Vardon History in all our PDF Extended History products and printed products wherever possible.

 Vardon Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Verdon, Verdan, Verdin, Verdun and others.

 Early Notables of the Vardon family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Vardon Notables in all our PDF Extended History products and printed products wherever possible.